 The IT Training and Assessment Unit is an accredited Test Centre providing the European Computer Driving Licence (ECDL) which is an internationally recognised IT qualification.
 ECDL and ECDL Advanced is offered to current staff and students.
 Accreditation in the UK is by the British Computer Society.
 Find out more.

 Staff - Booking, Course Details and Venue

-- Log into Queen's Online, click on Other (below the heading Services), then click on the Training Courses link - this invokes the iTrent training system.
+Staff Courses can now be booked via Queen's Online - click on Other (below the heading Services), then click on the Training Courses link - this invokes the iTrent training system.
 For staff using iTrent this video shows how to book a course.

 - When you have booked an IT training course, you will get an email confirmation or you will be placed on a waiting list.

 - It is important, if unable to attend, that you cancel your booking via the booking system or firstname.lastname@example.org at least 2 days beforehand.

 Duration: The majority of the courses include demonstration and practical work and come with high quality documentation; courses vary in length from one hour briefing sessions to one day's training.
 The most popular courses are offered several times each academic year.

 Schedule: The courses are delivered during both semesters.
 By arrangement courses can be provided outside this period.